Endocrine and Metabolic Conditions

 Type I diabetes: Women with this

-onset of milk “coming in".
-Babies have a high risk of hypoglycaemia
+onset of milk “coming in."
+Babies have a high risk of hypoglycemia

 immediately after birth.
 Frequent colostrum feedings will help stabilize